richardbatstone/WebPage-qa/README.md

 kubectl describe svc mercury-parser // to get the service ip and port. you can then exec -it backinto any node and curl the service ip and port.

-Set webpage-qa parameters (cape api base, admin and mercury-server address)
+Set webpage-qa parameters (cape api base, admin and mercury-server address) (find a way to automate this)

+kubectl create -f frontend-deployment.yaml  (frontend deployemnt) kubectl describe deployment webpage-qa (check its working) kubectl create -f frontend-service.yaml  (frontend service) kubectl describe svc webpage-qa (check its working) kubectl get service webpage-qa --watch (untill you get an external IP)

+Then use that IP